joortcom/DDIFI/README.md

 3) after each semantic branching add (and override) the new semantic assigning property.

-Then we show our method is **general** enough, and also applicable to any OOP languages that natively support multiple inheritance (e.g. C++, Python, OCaml, Eiffel, etc.), or single inheritance languages that support default interface methods (e.g.
+Then we show our method is **general** enough, and also applicable to any OOP languages:
+1) that natively support multiple inheritance (e.g. C++, Python, OCaml, Eiffel, etc.), or
+2) single inheritance languages that support default interface methods (e.g. Java, C# etc.), or
-Java, C# etc.), or single inheritance languages that support mixin (e.g. D).
+3) single inheritance languages that support mixin (e.g. D).

 ### Keywords: